mui/material-ui/docs/src/pages/customization/css-in-js.md

 This `classes` object contains the name of the class names injected in the DOM.

 Some implementation details that might be interesting to being aware of:
+- It's adding a `classes` property so you can override the injected class names from the outside.
+- It's adding a `innerRef` property so you can get a reference to the wrapped component.
 - It's forwarding *non react static* properties so this HOC is more "transparent".
- - It's adding a `innerRef` property so you can get a reference to the wrapped component.
- - It's adding a `classes` property so you can override the injected class names from the outside.
+For instance, it can be used to defined a `getInitialProps()` static method (next.js).

 #### Arguments

 1. `styleSheet` (*Object*): The style sheet to link to the component.
 This object can be created with `createStyleSheet`.
 2. `options` (*Object* [optional]):
   - `options.withTheme` (Boolean [optional]): Provide the `theme` object to the component as a property.
+  - `options.name` (*String* [optional]): The name of the style sheet.
+Useful for debugging.

 #### Returns